 7. Negotiated in Lahad Datu

-During the Lahad Datu crisis in 2014, Abdul Hamid was in the frontlines of the conflict, negotiating with the Sulu, Philippine invaders who launched an incursion into Sabah.
+During the Lahad Datu crisis in 2014, Abdul Hamid was in the frontlines of the conflict, negotiating with the Sulu; Philippine invaders who launched an incursion into Sabah.

-Abdul Hamid who was the Bukit Aman’s Special Branch deputy director at the time was accompanied by former Sabah Special Branch deputy chief Asst Comm Zulkifli Abd Aziz during the negotiations.
+Abdul Hamid, who was the Bukit Aman’s Special Branch deputy director at the time, was accompanied by former Sabah Special Branch deputy chief Asst Comm Zulkifli Abd Aziz during the negotiations.

-The IGP was personally instructed by former Prime Minister Datuk Seri Najib Razak to get the assailants to leave Lahad Datu.
+He was personally instructed by former Prime Minister Datuk Seri Najib Razak to get the assailants to leave Lahad Datu.

 8. Received a Medal of Honour

-Abdul Hamid was one of two Malaysian police officers who was awarded the Bhayangkara Nararya Star, the highest police award by the Indonesian government for aiding in the fight against the Jemaah Islamiyah (JI) and pro-Islamic State (IS) militants.
+Abdul Hamid was one of two Malaysian police officers who were awarded the Bhayangkara Nararya Star, the highest police award by the Indonesian government for aiding in the fight against the Jemaah Islamiyah (JI) and pro-Islamic State (IS) militants.